bhav2028/Wine-Quality-Prediction/README.md

-# Wine-Quality-Prediction
+🍷 Wine Quality Prediction

-Wine quality prediction refers to the process of using machine learning algorithms and statistical techniques to analyze and predict the quality of wine based on various input factors.
-The goal is to build models that can accurately determine the quality of a wine based on its chemical properties and other characteristics.
+Wine quality prediction refers to using machine learning algorithms and statistical techniques to analyze and predict the quality of wine based on various input features.
+The goal of this project is to develop a model that can accurately determine the quality of wine using its chemical properties.

-In this project:
+📌 Project Overview

+This project follows a complete machine learning workflow—from data preprocessing to model deployment using a Flask web application.

+1️⃣ Data Preprocessing

+Handled missing values

+Normalized/standardized the features

-1] First, the dataset is preprocessed, which includes tasks such as handling missing values, normalizing or standardizing features, and splitting the data into training and testing sets.
+Split the dataset into training and testing sets

-2] Then the with the use of random forest classifier the dataset is divided into train and test data.
+2️⃣ Model Building

+Implemented a Random Forest Classifier to train the model

+Evaluated performance using the train–test split

+3️⃣ Model Serialization

+Used the pickle library to save the trained model

+Generated a model.pkl file for future predictions

+4️⃣ Web Application (Flask)

+Built a simple and interactive Flask application

-3] by using the pickle package a model.pkl file is created for the predicition.
+Integrated the model.pkl file into the app

-4] A app is created using Flask framework and the model.pkl file is uploaded in it for futher predicition.
+Users can input wine chemical properties to get predicted quality

+🚀 Tech Stack

+Python

+Scikit-learn

+Pandas / NumPy

+Flask

+Pickle